dapr/docs/daprdocs/content/en/operations/resiliency/policies.md

 ### Policies

 You define timeouts, retries and circuit breaker policies under `policies`.
 Each policy is given a name so you can refer to them from the `targets` section in the resiliency spec.

+> Note: Dapr offers default retries for specific APIs.
+[See here]({{< ref "#override-default-retries" >}}) to learn how you can overwrite Dapr's default retry logic with custom retry policies.

 #### Timeouts